• ECTS

 Syllabus

-1. Reminder of the Bachelor's degree on rings (integral, factorial, principal, Euclidean, body).
+1. License reminders on rings (integral, factorial, principal, Euclidean, fields).

-3. Structure of modules of finite type over a principal ring.
+3. Structure of finite-type modules over a principal ring.
 Application to abelian groups, application to the reduction of homomorphisms.
 Smith normal form, similarity invariants.

-4. Representations of finite groups: notion of linear representations of a group, morphism between representations.
-Representations as modules on the group algebra.
+4. Representations of finite groups: concept of linear representations of a group, of morphisms between representations.
+Representations as modules over the algebra of the group.
 Subrepresentation, irreducible representation.
 Direct sum, tensor product of representations.
 Complete reducibility.
 Schur's lemma.
 Characters, character tables, orthogonality of characters.
-Decomposition of the regular representation.
+The decomposition of the regular representation.
 Examples: abelian groups, dihedral groups, symmetric groups.

 Read more